Thread

 await thread.setState({ aiMode: false }, { replace: true });startTyping

 Show a typing indicator in the thread.
 No-op on platforms that don't support it.
+On Slack, you can pass an optional status string to show a custom loading message (requires assistant:write scope).

-await thread.startTyping();messages / allMessages
+await thread.startTyping("Searching documents...");messages / allMessages

 Iterate through message history.